PhilipYip1988/windows-11-installation-guide/upgrade_from_installation_media/readme.md

 # Upgrading from Windows 11 Installation Media

 This tutorial will instruct in using Windows Installation Media to Upgrade to the latest Windows 11 Mainstream Build on a supported Dell XPS 8960.
-The Upgrade Assistant will work on any previous Mainstream Build of Windows 10 or WIndows 11.
+The Upgrade Assistant will work on any previous Mainstream Build of Windows 10 or Windows 11.

 ## Gathering System Information